-Given below are some very important questions for ‘very short answer type questions’ category in class 10 Science exam 2018:
+Given below are some very important 1 mark questions for class 10 Science exam 2020:

 1. Explain why a ray of light passing through the centre of curvature of concave minor gets reflected along the same path.